 It emphasises the important role of animals in our environment and the small thing we can do to help protect them and cease the climate and biodiversity emergency.

-This video is focussed on Water Birds.
+This video is focused on water birds.

 The river is home to at least 100 species of native and migratory birds, some of which travel from as far away as Japan, China and Korea.
 This workshop provides a deeper insight into several water birds species who rely on the Maribyrnong River.

-This video is focussed on River Biodiversity.
+This video is focused on river biodiversity.